zeelsheladiya/GitHubGPT/README.md

 The GitHub Code Generation AI Model follows the following steps:

-1. Data Collection: Collects a dataset of code samples from the target GitHub repository using the GitHub API or web scraping techniques.
+1. Data Collection: Given a GitHub repository link, the model collects code samples from all files within the repository.
+It utilizes the GitHub API or web scraping techniques to retrieve the code snippets.

-2. Data Preprocessing: Cleans and preprocesses the collected code samples, ensuring they are in a suitable format for training.
-This step involves removing comments, standardizing code formatting, and handling any specific code syntax or language requirements.
+2. Data Preprocessing: The collected code samples undergo preprocessing to ensure they are in a suitable format for training.
+This involves removing comments, standardizing code formatting, and handling any specific code syntax or language requirements.

-3. Model Training: Uses Hugging Face's Transformers library to train a language model.
-The model can be fine-tuned on the code dataset using transfer learning techniques.
-Pre-trained models like GPT-3 or GPT-2 can be used as a starting point.
+3. Model Training: Hugging Face's Transformers library is used to train a language model.
+Transfer learning techniques are employed to fine-tune a pre-trained model, such as GPT-3 or GPT-2, on the code dataset.

-4. Model Evaluation: Evaluates the trained model's performance on a validation set using appropriate metrics for code generation tasks.
-This step helps assess the model's capabilities and identify areas for improvement.
+4. Model Evaluation: The trained model's performance is evaluated on a validation set using appropriate metrics for code generation tasks.
+This evaluation helps assess the model's capabilities and identify areas for improvement.

-5. Code Generation: Utilizes the trained model to generate code for the target GitHub repository.
-Given a prompt or specific requirements, the model generates code suggestions or completions that align with the desired functionality.
+5. Code Generation: The trained model is then utilized to generate code suggestions and completions.
+Given prompts or specific requirements, the model generates code snippets that align with the desired functionality, leveraging its understanding of the codebase from the training process.

 ## Getting Started